Combining Observational and Experimental Data to Improve Efficiency Using Imperfect Instruments: Extensions

-Most of the previous sections focused on linear models.
-It is well known that the endogeneity in nonlinear models is difficult to handle and has only been extensively studied in a few special cases.
-In this section I illustrate how the observational data can be incorporated into the case of binary probit with endogenous regressors following a textbook example in Wooldridge (2010, Section 15.7.2), where:
+In this section, I illustrate how the observational data can be incorporated into the case of binary probit with endogenous and continuous regressors following a textbook example in Wooldridge (2010, Section 15.7.2), where: